Red Velvet Pancakes

 • Salt.
 To balance all flavors.

-• Cocoa (optional).
-To add cocoa flavor to the pancakes.
+• Cocoa.
+Optional, but adds to the red velvet flavor.
 Note that adding cocoa powder will affect their bright red color.

 How to make red velvet pancakes